|

 Sledge's was a mild case.
 In more severe cases of trench foot, the pain could be agonizing, and sometimes amputation was necessary due to gangrene.

-The Cox vaccine, a typhus vaccine grown in chicken embryos, virtually eliminated typhus as a threat, with just 11 men out of a million in North Africa contracting the disease when an epidemic broke out in the civilian population.
+Typhus was one of the dreaded diseases of wartime, often reaching epidemic levels among populations rendered susceptible by exhaustion, malnutrition, and poor hygiene.
+It caused upwards of six million deaths during the First World War and in the war's aftermath.
+The disease is transmitted by lice, and the best control measure available prior to 1938 was delousing.
+However, the Cox vaccine, a typhus vaccine grown in chicken embryos, virtually eliminated typhus as a threat to Allied troops, with just 11 soldiers out of a million in North Africa contracting the disease when an epidemic broke out in the civilian population.
 Civilian typhus control was accomplished largely with DDT administered with dust guns, which allowed the insecticide to be blown under civilian clothing without requiring the civilians to disrobe — a serious concern with Muslim women in the Mediterranean theater.
 The clothing actually made the treatment more effective by holding the insecticide close to the skin.

-transmitted by mosquitos.
+transmitted by mosquitoes.
 The disease normally required prolonged

 exposure before the characteristic symptoms (swelling of the lower